Police & Crime Plan

 Surrey’s Police and Crime Commissioner has teamed up with Surrey Police’s Chief Constable to launch a consultation into retail crime in the county.

-Commissioner Lisa Townsend and Chief Constable Tim De Meyer are now asking the business community to have their say.
+Commissioner Lisa Townsend and Chief Constable Tim De Meyer have asked the business community to have their say.

 It is recognised that retail crime has a significant impact, not only on retail workers and business owners, but also on entire communities.